aormsby/Modular-Feedback-Tool/README.md

 - Asks for overwrite if output file already exists
 - Runs in command terminal (not ideal for target user)

+## Limitations

+- Language --> This tool is currently **English-specific**, and it's highly doubtful that gender-based pronoun swapping would work in properly other languages.
+Moreso, there is a heavy reliance on concatenation in places where it is unhelpful to localization.
+- Reliance on CLI --> My intention is to build a simple GUI to support the application for more non-technical users.

 ## Future Improvements

 ### Needs

+- **Internationalization** updates to support other language needs --> I'm very keen to work on this. :slightly_smiling_face:
 - Improved formatting of output file
   - e.g. can be made ready for quick copy-paste into spreadsheets, perhaps can format for multiple use cases
 - Visual UI **(important)**